How to Prepare for AP Exams

-The College Board offers students access to AP courses, practice AP tests, exam information, and mentoring programs on the AP Central section of its website.
+- College Board: The official AP administrator offers students access to AP courses, practice AP tests, exam information, and mentoring programs on the AP Central section of its website.

-The NROC Project provides visitors with open access to numerous educational resources, including AP classes, review materials, AP prep exams, and personalized support.
+- The NROC Project: Here, you can get open access to numerous educational resources, including AP classes, review materials, AP prep exams, and personalized support.

-Coursera provides students with access to courses from more than 200 higher education institutions.
-Members can find AP courses, practice AP tests, and study materials for free.
+- Coursera: This site provides students with access to courses from more than 200 colleges and universities.
+Members can find AP courses, practice AP tests, and study materials, all for free.

-Kaplan Test Prep provides study and preparation resources for various standardized and national tests, including AP exams.
+- Kaplan: A famous test prep company, Kaplan provides prep resources for various standardized and national tests, including AP exams.
 Visit Kaplan's website to access AP class materials, practice tests, and review sessions.

-AP Practice Exams offers students access to AP prep tests in various subjects.
-You can take advantage of the site's study guides, practice questions, and various other resources, all for free.
+- AP Practice Exams: This site offers students access to AP prep tests in various subjects.
+Take advantage of free AP study guides, practice questions, and various other resources.